 DDMI has advanced its engagements with Indigenous Groups (IG) to inform/refine the PKMW design and implementation.
-As noted in Section 2.2, a combination of COVID-19 related restrictions and IGs' availability/capacity has delayed progress on engagement; however, DDMI continues to collaborate with IGs' to identify approaches for meaningful engagement on the PKMW despite the current constraints.
+As noted in Section 1.2, DDMI has

 A summary table of DDMI's implementation of the EA Measures is included in Appendix A.